emuell/afseq/docs/src/guide/timebase.md

 # Timebase

-A rhythm's [`timebase`](../API/rhythm.md#unit) represents the unit of time for the rhythm, either in musical beats or wall-clock time (seconds, ms).
+A pattern's [`timebase`](../API/pattern.md#unit) represents the unit of time for the pattern, either in musical beats or wall-clock time (seconds, ms).
 It defines the unit and duration of a single step in patterns.
 The time base is static and thus can't be changed during runtime.

-The default time unit of rhythm is a beat.
+The default time unit of pattern is a beat.

-The BPM and signature (beats per bar) settings are configured by the application which is running the rhythm.
+The BPM and signature (beats per bar) settings are configured by the application which is running the pattern.

 ## Supported Time Units